Syntax:

 Restrictions:

-Currently this fix can only be used in simulations that define explicit non-distributed surfaces.
-Support for distributed or implicit surfaces may be added at a later time.
+This fix can only be used in simulations that define explicit surfaces, not for implicit surface models.

 Related commands: none